MicrosoftDocs/entra-docs/docs/external-id/customers/how-to-user-flow-sign-up-sign-in-customers.md

 ---
 title: Create a sign-up and sign-in user flow
 description: Learn how to create a sign-up and sign-in user flow for your customer-facing app.
+The user flow determines sign-in experience for my customer users.

 author: msmimart
 manager: celestedg